pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 precisely how the accelerator engine generates new project content from the files in the accelerator root.

-To learn more, read the following more detailed documents:
+For more information, see:

-- An exhaustive [Reference](transforms/index.md) of all built-in transform types
+- An exhaustive [Reference](transforms/index.hbs.md) of all built-in transform types
-- A sample, commented [accelerator.yaml](accelerator-yaml-sample.md) to learn from a concrete example
+- A sample, commented [accelerator.yaml](accelerator-yaml-sample.hbs.md) to learn from a concrete example